Satisfactory Academic Progress Policy

 Academic Forgiveness: Forsyth Technical Community College sometimes allows academic forgiveness for academic purposes.
 However, it is not allowed for financial aid.
 Both the grade and the credits will continue to be included in the satisfactory academic progress calculation.

 Consequences of failure to maintain satisfactory academic progress: Students receiving financial aid who do not satisfactorily complete either the cumulative GPA or the 67% completion rate will be placed on financial aid warning status.
 Students will be sent an email through the campus email system.
 A student who has not met the requirements will have the next enrolled term to reestablish satisfactory academic progress.
-If a student does not earn the required cumulative grade point average and completion rate at the end of the following term, he/she will be ineligible for financial aid and placed on financial aid suspension status.
+If a student does not earn the required cumulative grade point average and completion rate at the end of the following term of enrollment, he/she will be ineligible for financial aid and placed on financial aid suspension status.
 Federal and state aid will remain suspended until the student enrolls for subsequent semesters/terms, at his or her own expense, and completes the work necessary to regain satisfactory progress.
 If a student reaches the 120% time frame, federal and state financial aid will be suspended until the student and Program Chair certify the student can graduate within the 150% time frame.
 If it is determined the student cannot complete the requirements within the 150% time frame, the student will be ineligible for financial aid until the student graduates from a program.

-Note: Maintaining satisfactory academic progress for financial aid may not be the same as remaining in good standing in the program.
+Note: Maintaining satisfactory academic progress for financial aid may not be the same as remaining in good standing in a program.
 Each program has its own requirements.
 As a result, even though a student may meet satisfactory progress for financial aid purposes, they may not be meeting the requirements necessary to continue in their program.
 It is the student’s responsibility to know his or her program requirements.

 For students receiving financial aid, Satisfactory Academic Progress notifications will be sent to the Forsyth Tech e-mail address after grade posting in the fall, spring and summer.
 Students may access this e-mail via TechLink at www.forsythtech.edu/techlink.